-Installing on Pocket PCs or Windows CE
+Installing under Windows Mobile or Windows CE

 You will find information about installing TextMaker in the e-mail that you received after purchasing the software.

 Starting

 To start the installed programs, use the Start menu on your device.
 For example, to start TextMaker tap successively on Start > Programs > TextMaker.